giovanelrocco/giovanelrocco/README.md

 Web Developer
 -------------

-Trabalhando com desenvolvimento web desde 2015.
+Working with web development since 2015.

 * 🌍  I'm based in Paraná, Brasil
 * ✉️  You can contact me at [giovanelr@gmail.com](mailto:giovanelr@gmail.com)